French Poet Laureate 2017/18

 Andrée Lacelle has participated in both national and international literary events, which include performances at the Théâtre-Poème in Brussels, the Maison de la Poésie de Paris – Théâtre Molière, the International Book Exposition in Geneva, and the International Festival of French Poets in Benin.
 As a literary critic and comentator, she has written numerous reviews for Liaison magazine.
 In 1997, she hosted a series of open houses at the National Library of Canada.
 As well, she appeared on Panorama TFO as a commentator on Franco-Ontarian issues (2006-2010).
 She created a feature-documentary on Franco-Ontarian literature, In the Heart of Words, as part of a partnership between the Community Radio Alliance of Canada (Réseau Francophone d’Amérique) and the AAOF.
 From her home in Ottawa, she co-edited a Francophone anthology of poetry featuring contemporary female voices that was published in France in 2012.

 In April 2018, as part of her tenure as Francophone Poet Laureate of the City of Ottawa, she currated the first part of Ottawa, Poems of the City 2018 – our waters, our souls, which was launched on the City’s XYX website.
-The second enstallment of Poems of the City (our places, our steps) will be released in March 2019.
+The second enstallment of Poems of the City (our places, our steps) was released in March 2019: https://ottawa.ca/en/residents/arts-heritage-and-culture/ottawa-poet-laureate-program.

 La Visiteuse. Éditions Prise de Parole, Sudbury, 2017.
 Finalist, Ottawa Book Awards, 2018.